Regency Enterprises: New Regency (1991–present)

 On January 15, 1991, Milchan and Regency, as well as Scriba & Deyle of Germany and Canal+ of France, formed a $600 million joint venture to finance 20 films in five years, all of which were to be distributed by Warner Bros.
-Therefore, Regency International Pictures became the holding company for all Milchan’s investments and was legally renamed as Regency Enterprises (doing business as Arnon Milchan Enterprises) and two new companies (both 100% held by Regency Enterprises) were established to produce movies: one to do business in the United States and legally named Regency Entertainment (USA), Inc., one to do business overseas and legally named Monarchy Enterprises S.á.r.l. and both known under the umbrella trade name of Regency or New Regency Productions.
+Therefore, Regency International Pictures became the holding company for all Milchan’s investments and was legally renamed as Regency Enterprises (doing business as Arnon Milchan Enterprises) and two new companies (both 100% held by Regency Enterprises) were established to produce films: one to do business in the United States and legally named Regency Entertainment (USA), Inc., one to do business overseas and legally named Monarchy Enterprises S.á.r.l. and both known under the umbrella trade name of Regency or New Regency Productions.
 The offices of New Regency were located on the Warner Bros. lot.

 Founder Arnon Milchan's daughter Alexandra Milchan headed their offshoot "Regency Vision", originally intended as a competitor to companies like New Line Cinema's Fine Line Features, a "specialty features" division.

 On March 24, 1999, Regency executive David Matalon joined the supervisory board of Puma AG, an international sports company.
 At the time, Regency Enterprises (the holding company) was the largest single shareholder in Puma, with more than a 25% stake.
 The stake was sold for $676 million in May 2003.

 On September 9, 1997, Milchan signed a 15-year distribution pact with 20th Century Fox worldwide in all media with the exception of foreign television rights, ending the previous association with Warner Bros.
 (1991–1999).
 Fox also funneled $200 million in New Regency, in exchange for a 20% stake in the company.
 The company’s offices were moved to the Fox lot (where are still located).
 On January 17, 2011, Fox and New Regency extended the pact, to expire in 2022.

 On May 21, 2008, they hired Hutch Parker as co-chairman of the studio.
 He would eventually left the post on January 11, 2012.
 In July of that same year New Regency announced that they launched a film production joint venture with British-based entertainment production company Shine Group to launch Shine Pictures with the former's Hutch Parker & Bob Harper joining the new subsidiary along with Shine Group's CEO Elizabeth Murdoch.